matriphe/laravel-imageupload/README.md

 The uploaded file will be saved in `public/uploads` directory.
 Of course, you can change this by publishing and modifying configuration file.

-Make sure the directory to store uploaded files is writeable and can be accessed by public.
+Make sure the directory to store uploaded files is writable and can be accessed by public.

 ### Route Example